FacebookTwitterLinkedInYouTube

 Transfer of funds into and out of your dollar account may be by wire transfer, check or cash.
 You should be aware that the banking system here takes up to 30 days to clear checks, including cashiers checks or bank drafts.

-Applicants for resident status must be in good health, have sufficient means and a clean police record.
+Residency and Living in the Dominican Republic - Residency & Visas Applicants for resident status must be in good health, have sufficient means and a clean police record.
 The application may be filed while the applicant is present in the country under a tourist card or visa.
 A foreign national, who has lived in the Dominican Republic as a permanent resident for two years or in certain cases, six months, may apply for Dominican citizenship (naturalization).
 Naturalization is not automatic, but granted at the discretion of the government.
 There is no economic citizenship program in the Dominican Republic providing for automatic citizenship upon the investment of certain amount of funds in the country.

 Depending on which lawyer you use, fees for your provisional residency are approx. $US1,000 per person.
 The process to get your provisional residency can take up to 6 months.